Watch Blake Shelton Get Accused Of Not Knowing A Gwen Stefani Song On ‘The Voice’

 It seems as though Blake Shelton may want to brush up on girlfriend Gwen Stefani’s discography, at least that’s according to Kelly Clarkson.
-As reported by Country Living this week, the country star was accused of not recognising his girlfriend of more than three years’ song after one contestant performed her 2004 hit “Cool” during the blind audition rounds.
+As reported by Country Living this week, the country star was accused of not recognizing his girlfriend of more than three years’ song after one contestant performed her 2004 hit “Cool” during the blind audition rounds.

 It appeared as though Blake may potentially have been a little confused when contestant LiLi Joy put her own spin on Gwen’s track from 15 years ago, which prompted fellow coach Kelly to make sure he was well aware that he was listening to a cover of his girlfriend’s song.

-The moment went down during the Season 16 Blind Auditions as LiLi stripped back the song to perform it with just a guitar, making it sounds pretty different that the original.
+The moment went down during the Season 16 Blind Auditions as LiLi stripped back the song to perform it with just a guitar, making it sound pretty different than the original.

 Shelton was then the first of the coaches to press his button and turn his chair after he could be heard saying, “I have to.”